icantdo/DiscordChatBot/README.md

-# Luna — Discord Chatbot Architecture
+# Echo — Discord Chatbot Architecture

 > Closed-source project.
 This document covers architecture and design decisions only.

-Luna is a Discord chatbot designed to simulate human-like conversation behavior.
+Echo is a Discord chatbot designed to simulate human-like conversation behavior.
 It tracks social relationships, acts autonomously when bored, and operates on a four-layer memory system.
 All text and personality are in Turkish.

 ---